 A Typical Day in a Regional Preschool Partnership Classroom

-8:00 – 8:45 Arrival/Breakfast/Morning Message – Children enter the classroom at their own pace.
+8:00 – 8:45 Arrival / Breakfast / Morning Message – Children enter the classroom at their own pace.
 Parents/guardians are encouraged to stay until children are ready for them to leave.
 Children have choices about whether to eat, spend time with books, or interact with adults and one another.
 Once all children have arrived, adults and children gather together to read a daily message board.
 This time of the day supports children’s language and literacy development and early mathematics skills.

-9:10 – 10:10 Work Time (children’s hour of uninterrupted free choice time) – Children initiate activities and carry out their intentions.
+9:10 – 10:10 Work Time (one hour of uninterrupted free choice time) – Children initiate activities and carry out their intentions.
 Children make many choices about where and how to use materials.
 During Work Time, adults participate as partners in child-initiated play and encourage children’s problem solving both with materials and during times of social conflict.

 10:10 – 10:20 Cleanup – Children and adults tidy the interest areas together, keeping the spirit of play and problem solving alive.
 Children make many choices during cleanup.
 Adults accept children’s level of involvement and skill while supporting their learning.